prometheus/docs/content/docs/operating/security.md

 [CNCF](https://cncf.io) sponsored an external security audit by [cure53](https://cure53.de) which ran from April 2018 to June 2018.

-The audit found no major concerns outside of the scope of this document.
-It re-iterated on the importance of following what is layed out here.
+The audit found concerns regarding Prometheus' secrity model, but following what is layed out in this document should guard against most of them.
+In particular, the CORS (PRM-01-001) and CSRF (PRM-01-003) attack vectors might be non-obvious.

 For more details, please read the
 [final report of the audit](assets/downloads/2018-06-11--cure53_security_audit.pdf).